sdv-dev/PyMetrics/docs/WORKFLOWS.md

 ## One Shot - Collecting data over a specific period.

-Download Analytics is prepared to collect data for one or more libraries over a specific period using a [GitHub Actions Workflow](https://github.com/datacebo/pymetrics/actions/workflows/manual.yaml).
+PyMetrics is prepared to collect data for one or more libraries over a specific period using a [GitHub Actions Workflow](https://github.com/datacebo/pymetrics/actions/workflows/manual.yaml).

 In order to do this, you will need to follow these steps: